Ticox01/Sistema_Control_Habitacion/Hardware/Componentes.md

 | Breadboard         | Connection board               |                                                                                                       |                                  | 2   |

 ## Notes
-- All components are from the KS0505 STEM Starter Kit for Arduino unless otherwise specified.
+- All components are from the KS0505 STEM Starter Kit unless otherwise specified.
 - Ensure to connect each component to the correct pins as described to avoid any malfunction.